bgebhardt/osx_bin/setup/karabiner/README.md

 * "Ctrl+G to Escape",
 * "Ctrl+A and Ctrl+E to beginning/end of line",
 * "Ctrl+V and Option-V to page down and page up"
-* "Ctrl+D and to forward delete",
+* "Ctrl+D to forward delete",

-Others to consider:

-* Ctrl+D to forward delete
 * Ctrl+K to kill line which can be broken down into:
     * home, shift down, end, shift up to select line
     * command-x to cut
     * delete to delete selection (although may not be needed)
 * Ctrl+Y to paste (i.e. "yank" or "command-v")

+Others to consider:

 * Option-F, Option-B - Forward and Backward a word using option-right and option-left arrow
 * Forward Kill Word using two keys: option+shift+right arrow; command+x to cut